PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Experiments

 \subsection{Ablation Study}

-\textbf{Ablations on PSAR modules.} As reported in \cref{tab:psar_abl}, removing radiance or transmission refinement severely degrades performance, proving their necessity for texture recovery.
-Crucially, adding a learnable airlight refinement worsens results.
-This validates our design to keep the $A$ update purely proximal, which prevents error absorption and preserves physical identifiability.
-Additionally, using a global constant airlight instead of a spatial field causes a notable drop, confirming local estimation is indispensable for complex illumination.
+\textbf{Ablations on PSAR modules.} As reported in \Cref{tab:psar_abl}, removing $f^{k}_J$ degrades all metrics, confirming the importance of scene-radiance refinement.
+Removing $f^{k}_T$ slightly improves PAQ2PIQ but worsens FADE and CLIPIQA, so we keep it for a better overall trade-off.
+Adding $f^{k}_A$ degrades FADE and CLIPIQA, supporting our closed-form proximal $A$ update.
+Replacing spatial $A$ with a global constant consistently degrades all metrics, confirming the need for local atmospheric-light estimation.

-\textbf{Ablations on haze synthesis.} As shown in \cref{tab:psar_abl}, replacing our online non-uniform haze synthesis with a standard uniform generation pipeline results in clear performance degradation.
-This demonstrates that exposing the network to heterogeneous density and depth-aware variations during pretraining is vital for capturing complex real-world degradation patterns.
+\textbf{Ablations on haze synthesis.} As shown in \Cref{tab:psar_abl}, replacing our online non-uniform haze synthesis with a standard uniform synthesis pipeline (w/o non-uni) leads to clear performance degradation.
+This suggests that exposing the model to heterogeneous density and depth-aware variations during pretraining helps it capture complex real-world haze patterns.

 \textbf{Ablations on stage number.} The stage number in a deep unfolding network controls the trade-off between computation and reconstruction quality.
 We evaluate PSAR with $k\in\{1,2,4,6\}$.
-As reported in \cref{tab:psar_abl2}, 4 stages already deliver strong dehazing quality.
-Further increasing $k$ does not yield consistent gains, while it increases model depth and optimization difficulty, which can slow convergence and accumulate stage-wise errors.
+As reported in \Cref{tab:psar_abl2}, 4 stages already provide strong dehazing quality.
+Further increasing $k$ does not bring consistent gains in dehazing and perceptual quality, while it increases model depth and optimization difficulty, which may slow convergence and accumulate stage-wise errors.

-\textbf{Effect of strategies in SSDA.} As reported in \cref{tab:psar_abl2}, removing QGSD or PGSR significantly degrades overall restoration.
-Notably, removing PGSR severely worsens FADE.
-Although it yields a marginally higher CLIPIQA score, this is expected: removing significantly more haze inherently demands more aggressive restoration, making texture preservation naturally harder under a fixed capacity.
-PRISM embraces this tradeoff to achieve vastly superior haze removal.
-Together, these strategies form a mutually reinforcing cycle for robust adaptation.

-\textbf{Generalization and Effect of SSDA.} To verify the versatility of our adaptation framework, we apply it to other baseline models in \cref{tab:psar_abl3}.
-Since DGUNet~\cite{mou2022deep} does not explicitly estimate physical scattering variables, we only integrate QGSD, which still yields a substantial performance boost.
-For the physically grounded CORUN~\cite{fang2024real} model, integrating the full SSDA framework consistently improves all evaluation metrics.
-These results demonstrate that SSDA is a highly adaptable strategy for bridging the synthetic-to-real domain gap across different architectures, and achieving its maximum potential when coupled with our PSAR.